knightjimr/rms/docs/scriptbasics.rst

 contains a script, and will pass it the command-line arguments for processing.

-What this header section script needs to do is to output RMS directive lines on its standard output, which is piped into RMS (when it executes the script) to define the input for the program.
+What this header section script needs to do is to output RMS directive lines on its standard output, which is piped into RMS to define the input for the program.
 For example, a Python script which implements the "##argv=Arg" functionality is the following: ::

    ##python